twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/onepasswordDetailsFields.md

     using *account-name*, it is recommended that you use the *account-uuid*.
     This can be found using `op account list`.

-    This issue does not exist when using biometric authentication and 1Password 8, or if you allow chezmoi to prompt you for 1Password authentication (`1password.prompt = true`).
+    This issue does not occur when using biometric authentication and 1Password 8, or if you allow chezmoi to prompt you for 1Password authentication (`1password.prompt = true`).

-!!! info

-    In earlier versions of chezmoi, if *vault-uuid* or *account-name* were empty strings, they would be added to the resulting `op` command-line (`--vault ''`).
-This causes errors in 1Password CLI 2.0, so those arguments will no longer be added.